-However, the ICCPR is an international treaty that operates on a State to State (country to country) level.
+However, the ICCPR is an international treaty that operates on a state to state (country to country) level.
 It lacks any enforcement mechanism for individuals on an international level.
-It does have an Optional Protocol, which allows individuals to take complaints directly to the Human Rights Commission, but not all states have signed up to that Protocol.
+It does have an Optional Protocol, which allows individuals to take complaints directly to the Human Rights Commission, but not all states/countries have signed up to that Protocol.

-Nevertheless, State parties to the ICCPR are required to ensure that individuals within their territory have a remedy for breaches of their ICCPR rights and this can be used to advocate for change.
+Nevertheless, governments are required to ensure that individuals within their territory have a remedy for breaches of their ICCPR rights and this can be used to advocate for change.

 Right to Health and the Right to Food

 The right to food is provided for in the International Covenant on Economic, Social and Cultural Rights (“ICESCR”).
 Veganism is not a diet but the obstacles affecting a vegan’s ability to live in recognition of the rights of non-human animals frequently concern the availability of suitable food.

-In Article 11 of the ICESCR States parties to the Covenant recognise the right of everyone to be free from hunger and they undertake to take steps to ensure people have adequate food, and to disseminate knowledge about nutrition.
+In Article 11 of the ICESCR, countries that have signed up to the Covenant recognise the right of everyone to be free from hunger and undertake to take steps to ensure people have adequate food, and to disseminate knowledge about nutrition.

 The Special Rapporteur on the right to food has expanded on the meaning of this right:

 “the right to have regular, permanent and free access, either directly or by means of financial purchases, to quantitatively and qualitatively adequate and sufficient food corresponding to the cultural traditions of the people to which the consumer belongs, and which ensures a physical and mental, individual and collective, fulfilling and dignified life free of fear.”

 The ICESCR also contains a right to health.
 Article 12 recognises “the right of everyone to the enjoyment of the highest attainable standard of physical and mental health”.
 There is an increasing body of evidence supporting the view that, not only do we not need to consume anything from animals to thrive, but a wholefoods plant-based diet can be highly beneficial for human health.